Giant and Titan

 Together with the Black Dragon, the Titan has become a symbol of the Heroes series since it first appeared in Heroes of Might and Magic II: The Succession Wars.

 Titans are one of the two upgraded tier 7 units that occupy one hex, the other being Arch Devil.
 They are also living constructs, being able to be resurrected, unlike golems and gargoyles, but similar to the Crystal Dragon.

-The ability to "burn with anger" and do extra damage to black dragons is likely a reference to 3DO's previous title Heroes of Might and Magic II.
+The ability to "burn with anger" and do extra damage to Black Dragons is likely a reference to 3DO's previous title Heroes of Might and Magic II.
 In that game, the Wizard and Warlock were widely considered to be the strongest heroes and there was some debate among players as to the single strongest 6th level creature.
-It's also probably because they are supposed to be the opposite of "chaos", the black dragon, being created by the wizards with the scope of slaying them.
+It is also probably because they are supposed to be the opposite of "chaos", the Black Dragon, being created by the wizards with the scope of slaying them.

 In one-on-one combat with no stats bonus or defend, a Black Dragon barely defeats a single Titan.
 However, a difference of 1 more attack or defense for the Titan makes them win instead.
 Spells like Shield, Bless and Slayer have even more drastic effect.

 While an Archangel will normally defeat a Titan one-on-one, the Titan can reliably win by defending 4 times and then attacking.
 Defending reduces the damage done by the Archangel and the additional 50 HP enables the Titan to land the killing blow on round 5.
 This defense technique also allows the Titan to defeat a Black Dragon purely by counterattacks.